Below are some FAQs regarding DUI and Drunk Driving:

 What about my license?

-If you have an out-of-state license, the officer should not have seized it, although they often do.
+If you have an out-of-state license, the officer should not seize it, although they often do.
 Generally you should still request a DMV hearing and a stay on the suspension of your privilege to operate a motor vehicle in California, but please call us to discuss the specifics of your situation.

 Can I fight the DMV suspension?